xaviervia/essays/philosophy/not-anti-natalism.md

 One aspect of the article that I find particularly valuable is its emphasis in anti-utopianism.
 The writer acknowledges that radical conclusions about the human condition can be coopted by utopian ideologies that end up maximizing suffering, which runs directly counter to the proposed morality.
 This is a testament to the fact that the author is taking the topic seriously (and that he is familiar with recent history).
 In this sense, it is particularly good that it highlights the value of adoption.
 This follows logically from an anti-natalist ethos: whenever the possibility of suffering is present, it should be mitigated.

 My counter arguments are not a matter of content: rather, they are foundational.
-My problems with the premises cover very different qualities of the argument; but even though the counter argument go the attack from different angles, what the have in common is that they are foundational.
+My problems with the premises cover very different qualities of the argument; but even though the counter arguments go to the attack from different angles, they have in common the fact that they are foundational.
 They all take aim at the underlying axioms under which the argument sustains itself.

 Broken down by topic, they are: